Ibrahima Baldé (footballer, born 2003)

-Ibrahima Baldé (born 17 January 2003) is a French professional footballer who plays as a forward for club Rodez.
+Ibrahima Baldé (born 17 January 2003) is a French professional footballer who plays as a forward for club Lorient, on loan from Rodez.

 Career

 A youth product of Montmartre SPO, and Red Star, Baldé joined the youth academy of Lens in 2018.
 He signed his first professional contract with the club on 1 July 2021.
 He made his professional debut with Lens in a 4–0 Ligue 1 loss to Brest on 21 November 2021, coming on as a late sub in the 73rd minute.

 On 11 August 2022, Baldé joined Annecy in Ligue 2 on loan.

 Personal life

 Baldé holds French and Senegalese nationalities.
 He is the brother of the retired footballer Abdoulaye Baldé.